 A court can grant a protection from abuse order to prevent an abuser from threatening, harassing or stalking the victim or children, stay away from the victim, stay away from the children’s school, stay away from the victim’s school or work, remove child custody from the abuser, possess a firearm, or any other relief the court deems necessary.

-A violation of any of the provision in a protection order can result in serious consequences, and a police officer may arrest the person who violated the order, even if the officer did not witness the violation.
+A violation of any of the provisions in a protection order can result in serious consequences, and a police officer may arrest the person who violated the order, even if the officer did not witness the violation.
 The violation can result in a charge for contempt of a protection order, which can lead to imprisonment for up to six months and/or fines up to $1,000, in addition to any other criminal charges or private complaints.

 An Abuse, Rape, and Domestic Violence Aid and Resource Collection – Pennsylvania’s chapter of AARDVARC provides resources and information for fighting and preventing family and relationship violence, sexual violence and child abuse.